Bad Breath? Try These 6 Methods

 It’s also wise to buy a new toothbrush after you have been sick.
 Germs could still be present on the brush itself which can put you at risk for reinfection.
-So, our dentist recommends you ditch the old toothbrush and pick out a new one if you’ve recently had a cold.
+So, Dr. Paul recommends you ditch the old toothbrush and pick out a new one if you’ve recently had a cold.

 3. Integrate Mouthwash Into Your Routine